ton-community/ton-docs/docs/develop/dapps/tutorials/jetton-minter.md

 In this article, you'll learn how to:

-- deploy a Jetton using your browser.
+- deploy a Jetton using your browser
-- customize your token.
+- customize your token
-- manage and use your token.
+- manage and use your token
-- editing token parameters.
+- editing token parameters

 ## 📌 Prepare before you start